 I love to create easy weekday meals that just burst with flavor.
-Being of Italian heritage I learned at an early age from my mother that you should only consume food that taste delicious.
-Meticulous preparation was so important to my mother who enjoyed the art of cooking instilling in me that food is love that your share with family and friends.
+Being of Italian heritage I learned at an early age from my mother that you should only consume food that tastes delicious.
+Meticulous preparation was so important to my mother who enjoyed the art of cooking instilling in me that food is love that you share with family and friends.
 I have continued her tradition preparing meals with the focus on flavor and taste.
-All you need to add as my mother is fond of saying is a pinch or this, a dash of that, just doctor it up!
-Still at ninety five she knows how to make food sing with flavor.
+All you need to add as my mother is fond of saying is a pinch or a dash of that, just doctor it up!
+Still, at ninety-five she knows how to make food sing with flavor.

 Roasted Cauliflower with Italian Tuna over Pasta

 1 cup Parmesan cheese